GameServerManagers/LinuxGSM-Docker/test/testing.md

 - `LGSM_GITHUBBRANCH / LGSM_GITHUBREPO / LGSM_GITHUBUSER` can be set with `--git-[branch,repo,user] "value"`
 - Do you want to test a single servercode?
 E.g. to test a patch affecting just one server.
     - `./single.sh [--volume v] [--version commit/tag/branch] servercode`
-        - testing a single servercode, e.g. if current is working or for testing your lgsm fork
 - Do you want to test multiple or all servercodes?
 E.g. you refactoring code affecting multiple or all
     - `./multiple.sh [--version commit/tag/branch] [servercode1 servercode2 ...]`
         - if no servercode is provided every servercode is tested!